Zemond/ansible-role-openam/README.md

 - java-1.8.0-openjdk.x86_64
 - unzip

-This packets will automaticaly installed on task preinstall.
+This packets will automatically install on task preinstall.

 Example Playbook
 ----------------